Southern Country Fried Steak

 Gravy being poured onto country fried steak on a plate with mashed potatoes.

 However, once in a while, I just have to open up the windows, put on a big apron, and fry up a batch of Country Fried Steak.
-It’s another good old southern comfort food classic.
+It’s another good old Southern comfort food classic.

 Country fried steak skips the dipping step and simply dredges a well-seasoned piece of cubed steak in flour and then straight into the hot oil.
 Keep reading to find out exactly how to do it!